GTLugo/ventana/README.md

 Please note, as I am only one person working on this in his free time, Ventana is likely hilariously unoptimized in certain places.
 Certain performance liberties are taken in the name of maintainability and ease-of-use, but I am completely open to feedback concerning particularly problematic code.

-## Credits

-Ventana stands upon the shoulders of giants.
-It takes heavy inspiration from works such as Piston and Winit; in some cases it directly incorporates code from them.
-In such instances, I have tried to take care to document what was taken alongside the licenses, but please file an issue if I have missed anything.
-I try to take plagiarism seriously, but a lot of this was written at 3am after my 10th cup of coffee.

 ## Backends

 > [!IMPORTANT]